Angela is a homeschooling mom with a Special Education background. She loves teaching, especially those who sometimes struggle.

 What Should Never Be Capitalized

-In all four style, there are three types of words that are not capitalized.
+There are three types of words that you should not capitalize in all four styles.
 The one exception is if they are the first or last word in a title.

 - Articles (a, an, the)

 - Short Prepositions, which are four letters or less (at, by, of)